fionayyc/last-centurion/red-sector/logs/dash-throttle-n-thrust.md

 Polished boots on metal.

-Captain Derrian Wolfe stepped into the low light, ears twitching slightly, his nine tails flicking once in irritation before settling into stillness.
+Captain Kaidan Wolfe stepped into the low light, ears twitching slightly, his nine tails flicking once in irritation before settling into stillness.
 He looked over the scene slowly: torn flight suits, grease-streaked bodies, fluids dripping onto the deck, and a discarded spanner glinting with shine that wasn’t oil.

 He sighed.